kc-ml2/NavOCR/README.md

 # NavOCR

-NavOCR is a lightweight navigation-oriented OCR framework for text detection and text recognition.
+A lightweight, navigation-oriented OCR framework.

-It is designed for robotic navigation scenarios where only navigation-relevant text should be detected, such as:
+It is designed for robotic navigation scenarios, where only navigation-relevant text should be detected, such as:

 - Signboards
 - Room numbers

+while irrelevant text, such as advertisements or price tags, is ignored.

-Key points:
+## Key features

-- Focuses on important text to avoid excessive information and improve OCR speed
+- Focuses on navigation-relevant text to reduce unnecessary information and improve OCR speed
-- Both stand-alone and ROS 2 support
+- Supports both standalone use and ROS 2 integration
-- Optimized for CPU-first robotic platforms (8 FPS on Intel CPU with OpenVINO)
+- Optimized for CPU-first robotic platforms, achieving 8 FPS on Intel CPUs with OpenVINO
-- Paddle/PaddleDetection support for GPU environments
+- Supports Paddle and PaddleDetection for GPU environments

 <p align="center">